galex/galex.github.io/_posts/2024-03-28-process-death-is-the-rule-not-the-exception.md

 How is this different from what developers do?

-In case of **System-initiated Process Death**, the Android OS will keep the **state** of the application (as a Bundle) till the app will come back into the foreground, which is the mechanism this is commonly referred to as **state restoration**.
+In case of **System-initiated Process Death**, the Android OS will keep the **state** of the application (as a Bundle) till the app will come back into the foreground, which is the mechanism commonly referred to as **state restoration**.

 Does it happen a lot?
 Not on our up-to-date latest Google Pixel or Samsung phone, that's for sure!